On consecutive values of random completely multiplicative functions: Introduction

 \section{Introduction}

-Many arithmetic functions of interest are multiplicative, for exemple, the M\"obius function, the Dirichlet characters, or the Liouville function, which is equal to $(-1)^k$ on integers with $k$ prime factors, counted with multiplicity.
-The behavior of such functions is far from being known with complete accuracy, even if partial results have been proven.
+Many arithmetic functions of interest are multiplicative, i.e. their value at $mn$ is the product of their values at $m$ and $n$, for all coprime integers $m, n \geq 1$.
+For example, it is the case for the M\"obius function, which is defined by $\mu(n) = 0$ if $n \geq 1$ is divisible by the square of at least one prime number, $\mu(n) = 1$ if $n$ is the product of an even number of distinct primes, and $\mu(n) = -1$ if $n$ is the product of an odd number of distinct primes.
+Similarly, Dirichlet characters are multiplicative, as well as the Liouville function, which is equal to $(-1)^k$ on integers with $k$ prime factors, counted with multiplicity: these functions are even completely multiplicative, which means that their value at $mn$ is the product of their values at $m$ and $n$ for all integers $m, n \geq 1$.
+The behavior of the M\"obius and the Liouville functions is far from being known with complete accuracy, even if partial results have been proven.
 This difficulty can be encoded by the corresponding Dirichlet series, which involve the Riemann zeta function.
-For exemple, the partial sum, up to $x$, of the M\"obius function in known to be negligible with respect to $x$, and it is conjectured to be negligible with respect to $x^{r}$ for all $r > 1/2$: the first statement can quite easily be proven to be equivalent to the prime number theorem, whereas the second is equivalent to the Riemann hypothesis.
+For example, the partial sum, up to $x$, of the M\"obius function in known to be negligible with respect to $x$, and it is conjectured to be negligible with respect to $x^{r}$ for all $r > 1/2$: the first statement can quite easily be proven to be equivalent to the prime number theorem, whereas the second is equivalent to the Riemann hypothesis.

 It has been noticed that the same bound $x^r$ for all $r > 1/2$ is obtained if we take the partial sums of i.i.d., bounded and centered random variables.
 This suggests the naive idea to compare the M\"obius function on square-free integers with i.i.d. random variables on $\{-1,1\}$.
 However, a major difference between the two situations is that in the random case, we lose the multiplicativity of the function.
 A less naive randomized version of M\"obius functions can be obtained as follows: one takes i.i.d. uniform random variables on $\{-1,1\}$ on prime numbers, $0$ on prime powers of order larger than or equal to $2$, and one completes the definition by multiplicativity.